 Today, since it was gorgeous outside, we used one method that it seems all little emergent readers love: Jell-O writing.

-- Jell-O Writing: After I put Cora down for her nap, I told Maddy and Owen to grab a chair outside at the table and to wait for me.
+- Jell-O Writing (or sticky finger writing: writing letters and sight words): After I put Cora down for her nap, I told Maddy and Owen to grab a chair outside at the table and to wait for me.
 I said, Today we’re going to practice our word and letter writing–but we’re going to do it in one of the sweetest ways I know.
 Who’s in?
 They threw on their Crocs and ran outside.
 Like their mom, they’re suckers for anything sweet.

 I said, Okay, friends, you are going to absolutely love this game.
 It’s one of my favorites.
 I have a pile of cards for Owen that has uppercase and lowercase letters because he’s working hard to learn and write these.
 Here is a pile of cards for Maddy.
 Maddy’s cards have super-special words on them that she’ll use to read and write in Kindergarten.